 12 Probiotic Foods for Gut Health

-You might be surprised to learn that there is a war of bacteria going on inside your body, specifically your gut, and it’s important that you do what you can to help to good guys win.
-These oh-so-important beneficial bacteria have been shown to benefit overall health, as well as digestive health, mental health, immune health and help to manage weight.
+You might be surprised to learn that there is a war of bacteria going on inside your body, specifically your gut, and it’s important that you do what you can to help the good guys win.
+These oh-so-important beneficial bacteria have been shown to benefit overall health, as well as digestive health, mental health, and immune health, and help to manage weight.
 Fortunately, probiotics can be found in many common grocery store foods, you simply need to know what to look for.
 From yogurt to sauerkraut to kombucha, here is a list of healthy probiotic foods that you can add to your diet today.

 What are Probiotics?

 Historically, probiotics have been a part of traditional diets, generally consumed from fresh foods from good soil and by fermenting foods to keep them from spoiling.
-While this is less common today in the standard North American diet, probiotics can still be found in many common foods on grocery stores shelves.
+While this is less common today in the standard North American diet, probiotics can still be found in many common foods on grocery store shelves.